David7500/ClipboardTranslator/README.md

   The selected language is saved in the system settings and will persist across sessions.

-- **Window Behavior**: You can drag the window by clicking and holding the left mouse button.
-The window will automatically resize based on the content, but you can manually resize it as well.
+- **Window Behavior**: The window will automatically resize based on the content, but you can manually resize it as well.

-- **Hide Window**: Press the `Esc` key to hide the window when it's visible.
+- **Hide Window**: Press the `Esc` key to hide the window when it's in fokus.

 ## Configuration